MurrayPHN/phn-exchange-docs/docs/practices/gpdata.md

 ## Example 2

-In this example, in October 2019, the practice has 516 patients are active patients and are diagnosed with a mental health condition or prescribed one or more certain medications.
+In this example, as of October 2019, the practice has 516 active patients diagnosed with a mental health condition or prescribed one or more certain medications.
 We can also see that only 142 patients have a Mental Health Treatment Plan recorded and only 21 have Mental Health Treatment Plan reviews

 ![GP profile form](../../img/PIP2.PNG)